tourbillonlabs/react-native-parse-cache/README.md

 ## Install: ##

-You can use it on cloud code, so you need to put it in your `package.json` and deploy it on your server
+You can use it on cloud code, so you need to put it in your `package.json` and deploy it on your server.
+So run `npm install --save parse-cache`.
 ```js
 {
   "dependencies": {